jetbrains-academy/introduction_to_python/File input output/Write to file/task.md

 We recommend checking out [JetBrains Academy](https://hi.hyperskill.org?utm_source=ide&utm_content=last-task).
 Here are several reasons to try JetBrains Academy now:

-- At the moment 37 Python projects and 348 topics available for learning, and the number keeps growing.
+- At the moment, 37 Python projects and 348 topics are available for learning, and the number keeps growing.
   Other programming languages, such as Kotlin and Java, are also available.
 - Projects of varying difficulty levels provide a flexible learning experience for all.
-- Comprehensive learning tracks with a detailed [Knowledge Map](https://hyperskill.org/knowledge-map?utm_source=ide&utm_content=last-task).
+- Comprehensive learning tracks are augmented with a detailed [Knowledge Map](https://hyperskill.org/knowledge-map?utm_source=ide&utm_content=last-task).
 - Learn anywhere: you can start learning on your tablet or mobile phone via a browser and continue on your laptop or PC; you can even build the projects [right in your IDE](https://hyperskill.org/plugin#python).